NFL Rumors: Odell Beckham Jr. Could Miss Significant Time After Suffering ‘Major’ Knee Injury

-Odell Beckham Jr. could miss significant time after going down on Sunday with a knee injury that is feared to be “major.”
+Odell Beckham Jr. could miss significant time after going down with a knee injury on Sunday that is feared to be “major.”

 The Cleveland Browns wide receiver was hurt on the team’s second snap against the Cincinnati Bengals, going down in pain after chasing down a Bengals defender following an interception from Baker Mayfield.
 As NFL.com’s Ian Rapoport noted on Twitter, there are indications that the injury could be significant.